kubedb/docs/docs/guides/mssqlserver/scaling/vertical-scaling/standalone.md

 - `spec.databaseRef.name` specifies that we are performing operation on `mssql-standalone` database.
 - `spec.type` specifies that we are performing `VerticalScaling` on our database.
-- `spec.VerticalScaling.mssqlserver` specifies the expected mssqlserver container resources after scaling.
+- `spec.VerticalScaling.mssqlserver` specifies the expected `mssql` container resources after scaling.

 Let's create the `MSSQLServerOpsRequest` CR we have shown above,